 - Clean and cut your collard greens into one-inch pieces (as described here).

-- Add the broth, cover and cook up to 45 minutes, until tender.
+- Add the greens and broth.
+Cook until tender, up to 45 minutes.

 - Season with salt and pepper, and sprinkle with the reserved cooked bacon.

 They will also benefit from slow cooking.
 To make Crockpot collard greens, start by sautéing, and after the collards wilt, place them in your crock pot, cover, and cook until tender.

 How Long to Cook Collard Greens

 Most leafy greens don’t take too long to cook, but collard greens are an exception to this rule.

 - Stove Top